wlg0005/Cyber-FastTrack-Spring-2021/Networking/NE01/README.md

 Nmap done: 1 IP address (1 host up) scanned in 19.65 seconds
 ```

-Cool, Nmap was only able to find one port so this makes our lives a lot easire.
+Cool, Nmap was only able to find one port so this makes our lives a lot easier.
 We can use netcat to connect to the server with port `1061`:

 ```bash
 nc cfta-ne01.allyourbases.co 1061